How Is Asthma Treated In Children?

 Most asthma medications that are given to adults and older children can also safely be prescribed to toddlers and younger children.
 Drugs that are approved for younger children are given in doses adjusted for their age and weight.
 In the case of inhaled drugs, a different delivery device based on the child's age and ability may be required.
 (Many children aren't able to coordinate their breathing well enough to use a standard inhaler.

 How Do I Give my Child Asthma Medication?

 You may give your child asthma medications using a home nebulizer, also known as a breathing machine.
 A nebulizer delivers asthma drugs, usually bronchodilators, by changing them from a liquid to a mist.
 Your child gets the drug by breathing it in through a facemask.
 These breathing treatments usually take about 10-15 minutes and are given up to several times a day.
-Your child's doctor will tell you how often to give your child breathing treatments, based on the severity of his or her asthma.
+Your child's doctor will tell you how often to give your child breathing treatments, based on the severity of their asthma.

 Your child may be able to use a hydrofluoroalkane inhaler or HFA (formerly called a meter dose inhaler or MDI) with a spacer.
 A spacer is a chamber that attaches to the HFA and holds the burst of medication.
 Talk with your child's doctor to see if an HFA with spacer is right for your child.

 How Do I Know When my Child's Asthma Is Well Controlled?